One More Try (Timmy T song)

 "One More Try" is a song by American musician Timmy T. The song was both written and produced by Torres, who was inspired to create the song after breaking up with a girlfriend.
-Released in October 1990, it topped the US Billboard Hot 100 on March 23, 1991, and entered the top 10 in Belgium, Canada, Germany, the Netherlands (where it reached number one), and Sweden.
+Released in October 1990, by Pump and Quality Records, it topped the US Billboard Hot 100 on March 23, 1991, and entered the top 10 in Belgium, Canada, Germany, the Netherlands (where it reached number one), and Sweden.
 It was the first single to top the Hot 100 on an independent record label since Lionel Richie's "Truly" in 1982.
 The accompanying music video was directed by Alan Calzatti and was shot at Venice, Hollywood, Santa Monica, California.